bomercakmak/SO-Question-Answer-Rest-Api/README.md

 - [multer](https://github.com/expressjs/multer) - Node.js middleware for uploading files
 - [nodemailer](https://github.com/nodemailer/nodemailer) - Send e-mails from Node.js

+## Authentication

+Requests are authenticated using the `Authorization` header and value `Bearer: {{token}}`. with a valid JWT.

+We define express middlewares in `middlewares/authorization/auth.js` that can be used to authenticate requests.
+The `required` middlewares returns `401` or `403`.

+## API Specifications

+Detailed information can be found in [this specifications](./question-answer-specifications.md).

 This project is still being developed — Contributions and Issues are all welcome!